GW-SHC/c_bootstrap/modules/mod03/readme.md

 ```

 **Exercise 4:** Try setting a pointer value to `NULL` and dereferencing it.
 What happens?

+Let's revisit arrays briefly.
+Remember that 0 is the first index in an array.
+This choice makes calculating the address of an item in the array trivial using the address of the first item and the `sizeof` operator.

+**Exercise 5:** Write a formula for the address of the `i`th index of an array using `sizeof` and the address of the first element, `base`.

+One final note about pointers: it is possible to have a "generic" pointer that doesn't have a type associated with it.
+These pointer are called *void pointers*, denoted `void *`.
+This is just a pointer to "anything", it is just a memory location you can store.
+Void pointers cannot be dereferenced (because the compiler wouldn't know what type to assign the value).
+However, they are incredibly useful.

+For an in-depth discussion about pointers and arrays, read [this document](http://home.earthlink.net/~momotuk/pointers.pdf).

 ### Allocating Memory
 In the previous section, we didn't fully explain what "the heap" was. **The heap** is another region of memory where you can store variables, but these are not tied to the lifecycle of the parent function.
 Once memory is allocated on the heap, it stays there for the lifetime of your program or you explicitly release it.
 This is another important aspect of C: in some other languages (such as Java), heap memory is automatically returned once it is no longer referenced (a technique called ["Garbage Collection"](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)), which was the focus of a [past meeting](https://github.com/GW-SHC/info/wiki/Garbage-Collection-Basics).
 This is not the case in C, all heap memory used by your program must be explicitly allocated and released.